 - Our school will recognize two levels of "threat", depending on the circumstances.
 The lowest level of threat is a "Secure Campus".
-This would include a potential outside or minor inside of the building threat (signaled by instructions over the intercom).
+This would include a potential outside or minor inside of the building threat - (signaled by instructions over the intercom).
 All students and staff will remain in the building, but will continue with instruction.
 Students/staff will be instructed as follows: - Limited Movement can move around the building - No Movement stay in your classrooms - Stay aware of surroundings - No one will be allowed to enter or exit the building during a "Secure Campus" situation.
 Parents may be informed of a Secure Campus situation, if needed, but not all Secure Campus situations will be reported to parents.
 For example, if a loose dog is on the playground and we ask staff to go into Secure Campus, this will be communicated to staff, but will not be communicated to parents, as this would just be a precautionary measure we are taking to keep everyone safe. - The second level of threat is an "Active Intruder".
 This is a threat to everyone inside the building (signaled over the intercom with details about intruder or situation).
-We will follow the A.L.i.C.E. protocol.
-Parents will be notified of a situation requiring us to activate A.L.i.C.E. as soon as possible, but this will also be dependent on the circumstances the school is under at the time.
-Parents are asked to NOT pick up their children during an A.L.i.C.E. situation until the threat has been lifted by school officials.
+We will follow the Run, Hide, Fight protocol.
+Parents will be notified of a situation requiring us to activate Run, Hide, Fight as soon as possible, but this will also be dependent on the circumstances the school is under at the time.
+Parents are asked to NOT pick up their children during an Active Intruder situation until the threat has been lifted by school officials.